 7. Install macOS normally onto the desired volume.

-- If selected in the macOS Post Install tool, your Mojave install will have a program named "Patch Updater" located in your /Applications/Utilities folder.
+• If selected in the macOS Post Install tool, your Mojave install will have a program named "Patch Updater" located in your /Applications/Utilities folder.
 This program will alert you when new updates to patches are available for your machine, and will prompt you to install them.
-If you do not have Patch Updater installed, but would like it, you can download and run the script found here
+If you do not have Patch Updater installed, but would like it, you can download and run the script found here to do so.

 Q: The tool created the USB drive successfully, but when booting, the progress bar hangs a bit more than half way.

 A: Check your copy of the Install macOS Mojave App.
 If you're using the latest version of the tool, you must be using the latest version of the Install macOS Mojave App.
 Version 1.1 of the patch tool and older support older versions of the installer app.